ComposableFi/composable/docs/nix.md

 3rd parties either do not have nix configurations or we need heavily patch them.

-Other scrips are located in folders on which they act upon, until scope is multifolder or not scoped.
+Other scrips are located in folders on which they act upon, until scope is multi-folder or not scoped.

 This allows for monorepo with codeowners and proper nix caching.